Sports in Tamil Nadu: Killithattu

-The ‘kili’ player can move anywhere around the court or through the middle of the court but not horizontally.
+The 'kili' player can move anywhere around the court or through the middle of the court but not horizontally.
 The team that is guarding the base and capturing it is chosen by a coin toss.
 The game is started by a whistle sound by the overseeing referee.
 When the game starts, each of the other members can only move sideways/horizontally.
-This accounts for the rest of the 5 members of the team for a total of 6 including ‘kili’.
+This accounts for the rest of the 5 members of the team for a total of 6 including 'kili'.

 Kho-kho

 Kho kho is a tag sport played by teams of twelve players who try to avoid being touched by members of the opposing team, only 9 players of the team enter the field.
 It is one of the two most popular traditional tag games played in schools, the other being kabbadi.

 Uriyadi

 Uriyadi involves smashing a small earthen pot with a long stick usually with a cloth wrapped around the eyes to prevent the participants from seeing the pot.
-Other minor sports include Ilavatta kal where lift huge spherical rocks, Gilli-danda played with two pieces of sticks, Nondi played by folding one leg and hopping squares.
-Some of the indoor games include Pallanguzhi involving beads, Bambaram involving spinning of top, Dhayakattai which is a modified dice game, Aadu puli attam, Nungu vandi and Seechangal.